kauemurakami/getx_snippets_extension/README.md

 some optional attributes and its builder function, which in turn contains a listview.separated with a child listtile to display values.
 **Uso:** In any file that has the package [Get](https://pub.dev/packages/get), just start writing **getxlist**,
 wait for the snippet, set the variable name and you're done !
-> Notice that in the example we are using initState to enter a value for our variable.
+> Notice that in the example we are using ***initState*** to enter a value for our variable.
->We did this so that you can see that a statefull widget is not necessary when using Get, you could start your page by calling a >controller function that retrieves all your users and inserting them into a variable in your controller, for example, then just use >the same controller your controller inside the GetX widget
+>We did this so that you can see that a statefull widget is not necessary when using ***Get***, you could start your page by calling >a ***controller function*** that retrieves all your users and inserting them into a ***variable in your controller***, for example, then just use >the same controller your controller inside the GetX widget.

 ![](examples/getxlist.gif)
+### result
 ![](examples/getxlist.jpeg)

 ## Releases Notes

 ### 2.0.0 - current
 get-snippets release 2.
 :octopus: New Features :octopus:
+You can now create dynamic lists.
+With the getxlist snippet we will treat you:
+- GetX widget with optional attributes and its mandatory builder function
+- A configured ListView.separated
+- A ListTile to simulate your list
+You can now create dynamic lists with dismissibles already configured for you.
+As? with the command getxlistdismissible, of cours.   you don't need to write the whole name, this is for your best fixation, just to be intuitive, just start writing and wait for the snippet.
+- GetX widget with optional attributes and its mandatory builder function
+- A configured ListView.separated
+- A Dismissible Widget that allows you to perform actions by dragging items from the list TO BOTH SIDES, fully configured, just choose what to do with it !!!
+- A ListTile to simulate your list

+Start using and enjoy !!!

 ### 1.0.0
 get-snippets initial release.